Elise Krieghoff

 Elise Krieghoff (born November 18, 1993) is an American former professional soccer player who played as a forward for the Boston Breakers in the NWSL.

 College career

-Krieghoff attended Cal Poly San Luis Obispo, ultimately inducted into the university's Hall of Fame in 2022.
+Krieghoff attended Cal Poly, ultimately inducted into the university's Hall of Fame in 2022.
 While with Cal Poly, Krieghoff was invited to train at a USWNT U-23 camp in 2014.
 Krieghoff's collegiate career also included making ESPN's "SportsCenter" Top 10 after scoring a goal which ranked No. 3 for the day of October 19, 2014.